Code-Institute-Submissions/abdullahjr0-MS1/README.md

 <a name="deployment"></a>

 # 6. Deployment
+[Go to the top](#UX) <a name="UX"></a

+1. Log into GitHub
+2. Find repositories and choose your project
+3. Find "Settings" amongst the menu items
+4. Scroll down to GitHub pages section
+5. Under "Source" heading, click Branch and select master branch from the drop-down menu
+6. When selecting master branch, the page will refresh automatically and will be live and deployed.
+7. Go back to the pages section in settings and the link will appear there.

+__Run project locally and clone the project using Gitpod:__

+1. Create a Github account
+2. Use the chrome browser and install the Gitpod extensions for Chrome
+3. Restart your browser and Login to Github
+4. Go to project Github repository
+5. Click on the green Gitpod button and this will allow a new Gitpod workspace that will be created from the code
+6. You can now work locally

 <a name="end-product"></a>
 # 7. End Product
+[Go to the top](#UX) <a name="UX"></a

 Please view a link to the finished product<a href="https://abdullahjr0.github.io/MS1/"> here</a>
 <a name="credits"></a>

 # 8. Credits
+[Go to the top](#UX) <a name="UX"></a
 ### Content
 * __Content__
     * Website was inspired by Ronan Personal Training